-In First to Go, a Japanese-American grandmother recounts her father's incarceration during World War II and the ramifications it had on her family.
-Weaving through her story, her grandson's experience, and archival footage, First to Go brings you and intimate, inspirational, and emotional story of the impact traumatic events can have across generations.
+In First To Go, a Japanese-American grandmother recounts her father's incarceration during World War II and the ramifications it had on her family.
+Weaving through her story, her grandson's experience, and archival footage, First To Go brings you an intimate, inspirational, and emotional story of the impact traumatic events can have across generations.

-"Told with elegance and sensitivity, FTG is a story of happiness in hardship and of joy in adversity.
-Both a beautiful family history and a compelling reminder of a past too easily seen in the present, FTG will touch your heart and move you to action."
+"Told with elegance and sensitivity, First To Go is a story of happiness in hardship and of joy in adversity.
+Both a beautiful family history and a compelling reminder of a past too easily seen in the present, First to Go will touch your heart and move you to action."

 “Matsuno does a brilliant job at humanizing the issue of the injustice that was brought upon his extended family to make it relatable, which makes for a touching, entertaining, and educational experience for viewers of his film.
 I highly recommend."

 "First To Go is a powerful film that should be required for all Americans."